Meghan Klingenberg: University of North Carolina

 Klingenberg attended the University of North Carolina at Chapel Hill and was a four-year starter for the Tar Heels.
 She scored 18 career goals with 24 assists.
 Klingenberg was a highly flexible player, playing on all three lines for UNC.

 As a freshman in 2007, she played in 24 games, starting 10, and earned Freshman All-ACC honors.
 She scored five goals with three assists and was a Soccer America First-Team All-Freshman selection.
 Klingenberg led UNC freshmen in all offensive categories and was an All-ACC Academic Team selection.

 As a sophomore in 2008, she played in 20 games, starting eight, and missed the last six games of the season playing for the US at the 2008 FIFA U-20 Women's World Cup in Chile.
 She tied for second on the team with nine assists and two goals.
 Klingenberg was named to the ACC All-Academic women's soccer team and the ACC Honor Roll.

 As a junior in 2009, she played in 26 games and played 1,668 minutes while scoring five goals with one assist.
-Klingenberg scored the game-winning goal in a 5–2 triumph over Wake Forest in the NCAA quarterfinals.
+Klingenberg scored the game-winning goal in a 5–2 triumph over Wake Forest in the NCAA quarterfinals en route to her second consecutive national title.

 As a senior in 2010, she was an NSCAA All-American while playing in all 24 games for the Tar Heels and was fourth on the team with 23 points.
 She had 11 assists (second on the team), scored six goals, and was named First-Team All-ACC.

 Klingenberg studied business with a concentration in entrepreneurship while at UNC Chapel Hill.